jstrieb/github-stats/README.md

 4. Create a new secret with the name `ACCESS_TOKEN` and paste the copied personal access token as the value.
 5. It is possible to change the type of statistics reported.
-   - To ignore certain repos, add them (separated by commas) to a new secret—created as before—called `EXCLUDED`.
+   - To ignore certain repos, add them (in owner/name format e.g., `jstrieb/github-stats`) separated by commas to a new secret—created as before—called `EXCLUDED`.
    - To ignore certain languages, add them (separated by commas) to a new secret called `EXCLUDED_LANGS`.
    - To show statistics only for "owned" repositories and not forks with